Hermann Friedrich Kohlbrugge

-Hermann Friedrich Kohlbrugge, or Kohlbrügge (August 15, 1803, Amsterdam – March 5, 1875, Elberfeld) was a Dutch (German father) minister and reformed theologian.
+Hermann Friedrich Kohlbrugge, or Kohlbrügge (August 15, 1803, Amsterdam – March 5, 1875, Elberfeld) was a Dutch minister and reformed theologian born to a German father.
 He was considered by many theologians like Karl Barth and Oepke Noordmans as one of the greatest theologians of the 19th century.

 Life

 Early life

 Hermann Friedrich Kohlbrugge grew up in Amsterdam.
 His father was a native German and he and his family attended the Restored Evangelical Lutheran Church in the Netherlands, a secession of the Evangelical Lutheran Church.
 Kohlbrugge's mother belonged originally to the Dutch Reformed Church, the national Reformed Church of the Netherlands (Nederlands Hervormde Kerk), which was until 1795 protected and supported by the government.

 Study and conversion

 Kohlbrugge excelled at school and was allowed to the study of Arts at the University of Utrecht.
 Soon after his father died, he fulfilled a promise to his father and committed to studying theology.
 Kohlbrugge eventually graduated and wrote a dissertation on Psalm 45, calling this Psalm a wedding song for Christ and his people.
 As a student, he came under the influence of the reigning cultural and theological climate which was mainly liberal.
 He had the “pleasure to undermine the holiest truths of Christian religion and to mock with conversion and living faith.”
 But: